 Lebashe is a 100% black-owned unlisted investment holding company with an experienced, multi-faceted management team.
-The Company has grown significantly since inception and the vision is to become a leading African investment company by focusing on three core investment silos: Financial Services, ICT and Industrial Technology and Complementary Sectors.
+The Company has grown significantly since inception and the vision is to become a leading African investment company by focusing on four core investment silos: Financial Services , Technology Media and Telecommunications, Complementary Sector and Mining & Resources.

 At Lebashe’s core, is an aim to create a balance sheet that outlives its creators and produces generational wealth by establishing a conglomerate of companies that can collectively operate in an eco-system.
 Lebashe will become a template for aggregating and partnering entrepreneurs with a vision of building a legacy balance sheet.

 Lebashe’s portfolio of companies is supported by directors whose experience and skills are complimentary and their collective effort is greater than the sum of the parts.
 The exposure to and involvement in the operations and offerings of Lebashe’s investee companies has grown the knowledge and skill-set of the team.
 Lebashe continues to seek further opportunities to actively garner the operational and market expertise with an aim to fulfill its strategy of becoming a leader, both as an investor and operator, in its field.

 Mr. Tshepo Mahloele is the presiding Chairman and the founder of the Lebashe Investment holding group.
 A Rhodes Scholar with over 20 years of experience in private equity, investment banking and project finance, Tshepo has held various executive positions in leading financial institutions such as the Development Bank of Southern Africa, the Commonwealth Development Corporation and the Isibaya Fund Division of the Public Investment Corporation.
 He also serves as a board member to various Pan African companies, particularly in the field of infrastructure.